RestDocArchive/specification/specification.md

 To update or create a new localized message you PUT a string value to it's /{locale}/{messageId} URI.
 To assign a fallback locale for missing messages, you PUT a locale name to /fallback/{locale}.

 ## 2. Components

+The RestDoc model consist of different components, which are described in the following sections.
+EAch component is part of the root model or is part of another component.
+The overall structure of RestDoc in defined in chapter [3.1](#structure)

 ### 2.1 Resource